websight-io/docs/docs/cms/developers/inline-editing/index.md

 ## Overview

-Inline editing allows updating components directly in page content while using [Page Editor](../page-editor).
+Inline editing makes it possible to update components directly within a page's content using the [Page Editor](../page-editor).

 Currently, inline editing supports editing of single component properties.
-When inline editing is enabled for the component then action triggering the editing is available.
+When inline editing is enabled for the component, the action triggering the editing is available.

 ![Action staring inline editing](images/component-action.png)